martynas199/EliteBooker-frontend/ADMIN_NAVIGATION_REORGANIZATION.md

 ```
 ⚠️ Admin Account Not Linked

-Your admin account is not linked to a beautician profile.
+Your admin account is not linked to a specialist profile.
 To manage
-Stripe Connect settings, you need to be linked to a beautician.
+Stripe Connect settings, you need to be linked to a specialist.

 Ask a super admin to link your account in the Admin Links page.
 ```